Black First Land First: Ferial Haffajee

-Mngxitama has been implicated in a sexual smear campaign against Huffington Post editor-at-large Ferial Haffajee.
+Mngxitama has been implicated in a sexual smear campaign against former Huffington Post editor-at-large Ferial Haffajee.
 Various images of Haffajee came to light with amateur photo manipulation depicting Haffajee in various acts with South African businessman Johann Rupert.
 An army of fake Twitter accounts, also known as "Paid Twitter", retweeted and spread the images over social media.
 The only real accounts found spreading the images were BLF leader Andile Mngxitama, Decolonisation Foundation's Mzwanele Manyi and Uncensored Opinion's Pinky Khoabane.
 The Paid Twitter campaign has since been linked to UK-based PR firm Bell Pottinger, employed by the Gupta family to spread fake news and discredit journalists that speak out against President Zuma or the Gupta Family.
-BLF's sister publication, Black Opinion, has since expressed their discontent with Haffajee, stating that she is a Black Liberal acting in favour of White Monopoly Capital.
+BLF's sister publication, Black Opinion, has since expressed their discontent with Haffajee, stating that she is a Black Liberal acting in favour of white monopoly capital.

 Peter Bruce and Tim Cohen

 Tiso Blackstar editor-at-large Peter Bruce and Business Day editor Tim Cohen were intimidated and assaulted by BLF members after publishing an article about the Gupta family.
 The South African Human Rights Commission (SAHRC) expressed concerns over intimidation of journalists by BLF and cited the South African Constitution Section 15 and 16 addressing free press and freedom of religion and opinion.
 The South African National Editors' Forum (SANEF) applied for an urgent interdict to stop BLF members from harassing and intimidating journalists.
 SANEF further gave BLF the opportunity for assurance that they will not further intimidate journalists.
 BLF, however, declined and released a statement in which they listed other white journalists whom they indicated would be next on their target list.
 Among other parties who expressed their concern was the Ahmed Kathrada Foundation, who condemned the intended target list by BLF.

-After being taken to court by SANEF, BLF, through their publication arm Black Opinion, accused SANEF of being racist white journalists and the poodle of White Monopoly Capital.
+After being taken to court by SANEF, BLF, through their publication arm Black Opinion, accused SANEF of being racist white journalists and the poodle of white monopoly capital.
 BLF further accused the non-white journalists who form part of the SANEF court case as 'house negroes' who suffer from an identity crisis.
 BLF stated that they will take action only against the white journalists who form part of the court case.